jhusain/asyncgenerator/README.md

 If a generator function modifies a function and causes it to return multiple values and the async modifier causes functions to push their values, _an asynchronous generator funciton must push multiple values_.
 What data type fits this description?

-## What does an async generator function return?
+## The return type of an Async Generator

 ES6 introduces the Generator interface, which is a combination of two different interfaces: